neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.save
+.. method:: PWManager.save("filename", group_object, ["header"])

-    Syntax:
-        ``n = p.save("filename", group_object, ["header"])``

-        ``n = p.save("filename", selected, ["header"])``

-    Description:
+            PWManager.save("filename", selected, ["header"])

     Create a session file with the given filename consisting oo all windows associated with a particular group_object in a session file

     If selected == 0 then all windows are saved.
 If selected==1 then only the windows on the paper icon are saved in the session file.

     If the header argument exists, it is copied to the beginning of the file.

     .. seealso::
         :func:`save_session`